Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 Lion's Mane, Cordyceps, and Reishi have extensive histories as food sources in Asian cuisines.
 Centuries of traditional use provide reassuring safety data.

-Modern research has identified a few significant adverse effects in healthy adults using quality extracts at recommended amounts.
+Modern research has identified several significant adverse effects in healthy adults who use quality extracts at recommended amounts.
 The most commonly reported issues are mild digestive discomfort in some individuals, particularly when first introducing mushroom supplements.

 Who Should Exercise Caution